Leslie Rohonczy, IMC™, PCC, Executive Coach, Leadership Expert, Speaker, Author

 Something strange is happening in leadership circles.

 Talented, ambitious women, the ones who exceed their targets, who juggle the complexities, and make it all look seamless, are quietly stepping away.
 Not in protest.
 Not amid scandal.
 They’re just… done.
-One day they’re leading strategy sessions; the next, they’re posting a warm thank-you on LinkedIn and heading into something “new.”
+One day, they’re leading strategy sessions; the next, they’re posting a warm ‘thank-you and goodbye’ on LinkedIn, as they head off into something “new.”

-Across Canada, women in senior roles are opting out, not because they lack the ambition, but because they’re tired of carrying it alone.
-They’re stepping back from leadership paths that reward over-functioning, downplay values, and quietly expect women to lead twice as hard for half the recognition.
+Across Canada, women in senior roles are opting out, not because they lack ambition, but because they’re tired of carrying it alone.
+They’re stepping back from leadership paths that reward over-functioning and downplay values.

 SOMETHING IS SHIFTING